-Students are enrolled in Hayward University Master of Business Administration (MBA) and are responsible for knowing and meeting all degree requirements outlined in the University Catalog at the time they commenced their studies at the Hayward University.
+Students are enrolled in Hayward University Master of Theology (MTh) and are responsible for knowing and meeting all degree requirements outlined in the University Catalog at the time they commenced their studies at the Hayward University.
 They may elect instead to complete the requirements in the most recent Catalog.

-The Master of Business Administration (MBA) requires the completion of at least 32 semester hour credits of graduate level study including all courses listed for the degree.
+The Master of Theology (MTh) requires the completion of at least 32 semester hour credits of graduate level study including all courses listed for the degree.
 In order to graduate, students must meet the following requirements:

 Complete a minimum of 32 approved credits.